ohm314/likwid-roofline/README.md

 # LIKWID roofline

-A very simple utility to draw roofline plots from LIKWID profiling data.
+A very simple utility to draw roofline plots from [LIKWID](https://github.com/RRZE-HPC/likwid) profiling data.

-We suggest following general workflow:
+I suggest following this workflow:

 1. Setup likwid, make sure it is able to collect FLOPS and memory operations
 2. Instrument your target workload with the LIKWID region marker API for all the kernels you think are